puppetlabs/puppet-docs/source/forge/assessingmodulequality.md

 ![Quality score details][qualityscoredetail]

-You can click "View full results..." for even more detailed information on the scores for each section.
+You can click **View full results...** for even more detailed information on the scores for each section.
 It is possible that a module will have a perfect Code Quality score, in which case there will not be additional results to view.
 Otherwise, you will see some combination of the below flags:

 ![Quality flags][qualityflags]

 ###Quality Flags

 ####Error
 An error flag indicates a severe problem with the module.
-The flag will be appended to the line in the module causing the issue, which could be anything from a critical bug to a failure to follow a high-priority [best practice](styleguide).
+The flag will be appended to the line causing the issue, which could be anything from a critical bug to a failure to follow a high-priority [best practice](styleguide).
 If you are the module's author, an error flag negatively impacts your score most heavily.

 ####Warning
 A warning flag notes a general problem with the module.
 The flag will be appended to the line in module causing the issue, which could be nonconformance with [best practices](styleguide) or other smaller issue in the module's structure or code.
 If you are the module's author, a warning flag will negatively impact your score, but is weighted less heavily than an error.